A GTA Family Foundation · Trust-Based Giving

 Multi-year, unrestricted

-Our partner cohorts receive five-year, unrestricted funding (50% in years one and five, 100% in years two through four), with overlap so partners can plan beyond the grant.
+Five-year, unrestricted funding — 50% in years one and five, 100% in years two through four — with overlap so partners can plan beyond the grant.

 04

 No boilerplate reports.
 One or two honest conversations a year.
-We also volunteer, match campaigns, fund capacity-building memberships, and introduce partners to other funders.
+We’re open to volunteering, supporting matching campaigns, and connecting partners to other funders.

 Our approach

-Trust-based philanthropy starts from a simple premise: the people closest to a problem usually understand it better than we do.
+Trust-based philanthropy starts from a simple premise: the people closest to a problem understand it better than funders do.

 P / 01